enasequence/read_docs/tax.md

 Every ENA sample object should have a taxonomic classification.
 The INSDC maintains a database of all unique taxonomy classifications known to us and you should apply one from this database when you create your samples.
 Each classification has a unique id and this is expanded to show the scientific name and common name of the organism when the sample is viewed.

-The [interactive submission service](https://www.ebi.ac.uk/ena/submit/sra/#home) has a look up table which you can use before you download the spreadsheet template so that you already know what taxonomy identifications to apply when you are creating your samples offline.
+The [interactive submission service](https://www.ebi.ac.uk/ena/submit/sra/#home) has a look up table which you can use before you download the spreadsheet template so that you already know what taxonomy identifications to apply when you are creating your samples offline (step 8 in <a href="mod_01.html">module 1</a>).
+There is also a look up <a href="https://www.ebi.ac.uk/ena/data/warehouse/search?portal=taxon">here</a>, in the taxon domain of the ENA advanced search.

 ![webin_tax_look_up](images/tips_p01.png)